Mission

 We are on a global mission to engineer high-fidelity vaccines that protect humankind from the consequences of bacterial diseases.

-“Not since the 1950s has vaccine innovation been as relevant as today.
-Vaccines are now recognized for the true value they bring in protecting all of us from serious diseases.”
+“Not since the 1950s has vaccine innovation been as relevant as it is today.
+Vaccines are now recognized for the true value they bring in protecting all of us from serious diseases.
+Pneumococcal vaccines are vital to combating Streptococcus pneumoniae, a serious public health threat exacerbated by increasing antimicrobial resistance.”

 Jim Wassil, Executive Vice President and Chief Operating Officer